My Books

 o – o – o – o – o

-I have also published seven collections of tales, including: On Top of the Grass: Tales of a Snowbird in Florida; It Matters to Me: Tales of a Young Father; The Passing Parade: Tales of a Bemused Bystander; Tall and True: Tales of an Unrepentant Fibber; Ranting, Raging, and Surviving the Storm: Tales of a Closet Curmudgeon; and I Haven’t the Time: Tales of a Woke Wayfarer.
+I have also published ten collections of tales, including: On Top of the Grass: Tales of a Snowbird in Florida, 2008; It Matters to Me: Tales of a Young Father, 2010; The Passing Parade: Tales of a Bemused Bystander, 2017; Tall and True: Tales of an Unrepentant Fibber, 2019; Ranting, Raging, and Surviving the Storm: Tales of a Closet Curmudgeon, 2019; I Haven’t the Time: Tales of a Woke Wayfarer, 2020; I Calls ‘Em The Way I Sees ‘Em: Tales of a Capricious Critic, 2020; My Relentless Muse: Tales of A Vagabond Storyteller, 2023; and Write On!
+Tales of a Serial Scribbler.

 o – o – o – o – o